 An operational and strategic response group convenes daily, headed by our CEO Brian Welsh.
 We are monitoring the situation closely and proactively following healthcare and government advice from the World Health Organization and the RIVM to help ensure we are effectively managing the implications of coronavirus and responding as necessary.

 Within our residences:

 Will the communal spaces be open?

-The communal spaces remain, including the gym will reopen on 1st of July, in line with the government easing of restrictions.
 We would ask that students who show cold or flu-like symptoms as described on these pages self- isolate and follow the government’s stay at home advice.